 The application methods of working time in line with the principles mentioned above shall be indicated in a regulation to be issued by the Ministry of Labour and Social Security.

 The types of work where the daily working time must be seven and half hours maximum or less for health reasons shall be indicated in a regulation to be prepared jointly by the Ministry of Labor and Social Security and the Ministry of Health.

 - Compensatory work

-ARTICLE 64. - In cases where time worked has been considerably lower than the normal working time or where operations are stopped entirely for reasons of suspending work due to force majeure or on the days before or after the national and public holidays or where the employee is granted time off upon his request, the employer may call upon compensatory work within two months in order to compensate for the time lost due to unworked periods.
+ARTICLE 64 - In cases where time worked has been considerably lower than the normal working time or where operations are stopped entirely for reasons of suspending work due to force majeure or on the days before or after the national and public holidays or where the employee is granted time off upon their request, the employer may call upon compensatory work within two months to compensate for the time lost due to unworked periods.
 Such work shall not be considered overtime work or work at extra hours.

 Compensatory work shall not be carried out on holidays.

 - Shorter working time and its pay (*)

 ARTICLE 65 - ... (*) Article 65 has been repealed by Act No. 5763, dated May 15, 2008, in the Official Gazette dated May 26, 2008, and numbered 26887.

 ARTICLE 66 - The following periods shall be considered as the employee's daily working hours:

 - the time required for employees employed in mines, stone quarries, or any other underground or underwater work to descend into the pit or workings or to the actual workplace and to return there from the surface